Tylian/XKit/XKit.interface.md

 ### XKit.interface.switch_control_button(obj, boolean working)
 Makes the button show the spinning "working" icon, callback won't be called while working = true.
 Call this when you will be doing stuff like fetching a page, and let them know you are working, and when you don't want the user to click on it twice.

+### XKit.interface.completed_control_button(obj, boolean will_be_green)
+Turns the button into a green one.
+Callback will still fire if the user clicks on it.
+Check for class **xkit-interface-completed** if you don't want the user to use your button again.

 ## Authorization
 ### XKit.interface.form_key()